hollyjanedalton/final_ironhack_project/README.md

 2. The U.S. is the ONLY country that has Starbucks coffeehouses opening at 3:30AM every morning.
 3. The 2 closest Starbucks in the world are NOT in the US, but in Jakarta, Indonesia (less than 80 meters apart)

-## So, Are US Coffee Drinkers Really Starbucks' #1 Fans?
+## So, Are North Americans Really Starbucks' #1 Fans?
-### YES, but countries that are densely populated and geographically small and modern economies with relatively high GDP per capita (Singapore, Kuwait, South Korea, Hong Kong, etc. ) are also big Starbucks fans.
+### YES, but countries that are densely populated, geographically small and have modern economies with relatively high GDP per capita (Singapore, Kuwait, South Korea, Hong Kong, etc. ) are also big Starbucks fans.

 Countries in regions of the world like Europe, Africa, and South America in general do not have Starbucks-crazed cultures.

+---

 ### Data: 16 location features of over 28,000 Starbucks Locations
 #### Here's a quick look at the raw dataset